tkeffer/weert-js/README.md

 **JSON input**

 A deep packet must be included in the body of the request.

-If included, its value for `measurement` must match the value given in the URL.
-It must include a value for `timestamp`.
+The packet need not include a value for `measurement`, but, if included, it must match the value given in the URL.

+The packet must include a value for `timestamp`.

+Any fields with a `null` value will be ignored and not inserted into the database.

 **Response code**